-JLab helped pave the way for affordable true wireless earbuds, and the JLab JBuds Air Icon improve upon many of the complaints surrounding the original JBuds Air.
+JLab helped pave the way for affordable true wireless earbuds, and the JLab JBuds Air Icon improves upon many of the complaints surrounding the original JBuds Air.
 Not only has JLab shrunk the housings, making the earbuds more comfortable, but it’s also remedied connection issues.
-Time to find out if these are a worthwhile upgrade, or if you should save money and get the discounted JLab JBuds Air instead.
+Time to find out if these are a worthwhile upgrade, or if you should save money and get a different pair of JLab earbuds instead.

-Editor’s note: this JLab JBuds Air Icon review was updated on October 28, 2020, to include a microphone poll.
+Editor’s note: this JLab JBuds Air Icon review was updated on June 6, 2022, to include in-line FAQs, add a disclosure box regarding old test data, re-do the Alternatives section, and expand the list of buying options.

-- Frugal athletes should consider the JLab JBuds Air Icon for their IP55 rating and bass-heavy sound signature.
-Although battery life is middle-of-the-road for true wireless earbuds, it’s enough to keep you motivated through a couple weeks of workouts before needing to charge the case.
+- Frugal athletes should consider the JLab JBuds Air Icon for the buds’ IP55 rating and bass-heavy sound signature.

-- Budget buyers will enjoy all that’s afforded from JLab’s $59 true wireless workout earbuds.
-Aside from a high IP rating, you get an integrated USB charging cable, an array of wing and ear tips, and touch controls.
+- Budget buyers will enjoy all that’s afforded from JLab’s $59 USD wireless workout earbuds.

-- iPhone users who don’t want to spend a fortune on the Apple AirPods Pro or Beats Powerbeats Pro will benefit from AAC lag-free streaming and high-quality audio.
+- iPhone users who don’t want to spend a fortune on the Apple AirPods Pro or Beats Fit Pro will benefit from AAC lag-free streaming and high-quality audio.

 What’s it like to use the JLab JBuds Air Icon?

-Similar to how the Creative Outlier Gold’s exterior takes on a shinier exterior, the JLab JBuds Icon Air feature new gold accents on both the charging case and earbud touch panels.
-I preferred the all-black design of the previous iteration, but the reflective gold effectively contrasts the black plastic, which many will appreciate.
+The JLab JBuds Icon Air features gold accents on both the charging case and earbud touch panels.
+I prefer the all-black design of the previous iteration, but the reflective gold effectively contrasts the black plastic, which many will appreciate.
 The smaller size is a welcome change as the first-generation earbuds were a bit chunky.

 The plastic charging case houses an inlet for three LED indicators, which alight to display remaining battery life.
 Opening and closing the case is easy and, unlike more premium charging cases, the JLab charging case lacks a magnetic clasp.
 Unique to JLab, however, an integrated USB charging cable rests flush with the bottom of the case.